Genealogy Images of History

 BOWDRE, Charles - 1870 - 80 era.
 Location: New Mexico.
 Named in story by Philip J. Rasch who writes claiming his story gives an impartial and more accurate account of this historic New Mexico Gunfight which included BILLY THE KID as found in this old, complete western magazine.

 BOWDRE, Charlie, - (Outlaw killed by Pat Garrett) - 1888 era.
 Site: NM.
 Named in story entitled "WRETCHED WEB" by Joseph W. Snell who writes of the life and times of John J. Webb, an officer of the law and then a victim of a questionable shooting where a Judge and Jury determined him guilty of murder.
-Fascinating true story as found in this old, complete western magazine.
+Fascinating true story as found in this old, complete western magazine

 BOWE * - 1928 - Named and pictured as member of the LOYOLA SCHOOL BASKETBALL TEAM entitled A STALWART ARRAY showing the members of the Catholic High School Team which lost only one game of fifteen this season as saved from an old American Pictorial magazine.